Not a covered benefit; for example, camps for diabetes or weight loss.

 Cranial orthotic devices, or molding helmets, are not a covered benefit for treatment of nonsynostotic positional plagiocephaly or when used alone to treat craniosynostosis.
 See alternative resources.

-Not a covered benefit.
+Custodial care is a limited benefit for active duty service members.
+This care is not a covered benefit for all other beneficiaries.
 Custodial care provides support services for individuals who cannot care for themselves and do not require skilled medical care.
 Patients seeking these services may include those with a degenerative condition such as Parkinson's or ALS, a prolonged illness like cancer or a cognitive disorder like Alzheimer's.
 These support services may include activities of daily living such as dressing, bathing and using the bathroom.
 This type of care is often provided in a nursing home, assisted living facility or in a beneficiary’s home.
 See Alternative Health Care Resources.